Shubham230198/The-Uplift-Project-DSA/Participants Checklist/Sneha.md

 - [x] Summarise and Sorting in java (Blog: 20mins read)

   * Assignments:
-    - [x] Assignment = This week's assignment will be to code every Sorting algorithm listed above, and submit in Week5's YOUR_NAME folder over gitHub.
+    - [x] This week's assignment will be to code every Sorting algorithm listed above, and submit in Week5's YOUR_NAME folder over gitHub.

+ ## Week 7
+ - [x] Generic Trees
+ - [x] Binary Trees
+ - [x] Binary Search Trees